 - Have you addressed the “dogs” in your product strategy or do they continue to be a drain on resources?

-We continue to engage with relationships in the distribution industry on Product Portfolio Analysis.
+We continue to engage with relationships in the distribution industry on Product Portfolio Analysis as part of our Distribution Accounting practice.
 In fact, we have designed an Excel tool that assists our relationships in developing product strategy on their existing business.
-If your organization has not gone through this exercise in the past, we strongly recommend you consider utilizing the Excel template.
+If your organization has not gone through this exercise in the past, we strongly recommend you consider utilizing the complimentary Excel template.

 You may also like: